albertszg/Coreloss/README.md

 A plug-and-play replacement for MSE loss!

 Use case is shown in Script_coreloss.py.
+Can runing on the environment with pytorch 1.9

 the code is published and if you're intrested in this work, please cite it!